Home/ Practice Areas/ Civil Litigation

 What the Litigation Work Actually Is

 Most civil cases settle.
-The settlements that actually compensate the client, or that close out exposure on favorable terms, are reached because the case was prepared as if it would go to trial.
-Civil litigation work happens in five phases.
+The settlements that actually compensate the client, or close out exposure on favorable terms, come from cases that were prepared as if they would go to trial.

-The first phase is case evaluation.
-Reviewing contracts, communications, financial records, and corporate documents.
-Identifying the legal theories that fit the facts, the defenses the other side will raise, and the realistic damages exposure.
-The first 30 days often determine whether the case settles cheaply or escalates.
+The work begins with reading the contracts, the communications, the financial records, and the corporate documents in detail.
+Identifying which legal theories actually fit the facts, what defenses the other side will raise, and what the realistic damages exposure looks like.
+The first 30 days often determine whether a case settles cheaply or escalates into protracted litigation.

-The second phase is strategic positioning.
 Demand letters, response strategy, and pre-suit settlement leverage.
-Many disputes resolve at this stage when handled carefully.
-Cases that do not resolve here move forward with the work product already in place.
+A meaningful number of disputes resolve here when handled carefully.
+Cases that do not resolve at this stage move forward with the work product already in place, which gives the client an advantage going into pleadings.

-The third phase is pleadings and motion practice.
-Drafting complaints, answers, and counterclaims that protect the case posture.
-Motions to dismiss, motions for judgment on the pleadings, and early motion practice can dispose of weak claims or defenses before discovery costs accumulate.
+Complaints, answers, and counterclaims drafted to protect case posture.
+Motions to dismiss or for judgment on the pleadings can dispose of weak claims or defenses before discovery costs accumulate.

-The fifth phase is resolution.
-Mediation, summary judgment, trial, or negotiated settlement.
-The path depends on the strength of the record, the financial stakes, and the client's strategic goals.
+Resolution comes through mediation, summary judgment, trial, or negotiated settlement.
+Which path makes sense depends on the strength of the record by that point, the financial stakes, and what the client actually wants out of the case.

 Common Questions